 Porphyrins 6-8 where synthesized by Kaarin Evens (Macalester '14) during the summer of 2012 and preliminary aggregation studies were performed.
 We did not observe spectra that were indicative of J-aggregate formation for 6-8 when measured under the same conditions that promote aggregation in TCPP.
 Efforts are now focused on altering both pH and ionic strength in attempt to generate stable aggregate structures from these porphyrins.
 Synthetic efforts are underway toward porphyrins 9-11.

 Impact on Faculty and Students

-Support from the Petroleum Research Fund has had a great impact on the success of the PI's career.
+Support from the Petroleum Research Fund has been highly beneficial for both the PI and for Macalester undergraduate students involved in the project.
 The grant has provided support for summer salary and travel to conferences, supplies for the project, and funding for instrumentation that would not have been available through other sources.
 Support for the project has also allowed Peter Goldberg (supported internally by Macalester prior to PRF funding) to continue his research and bring the project to the point of publication.
 Peter presented his results at the National American Chemical Society meeting in March 2011, and he is now enrolled as a first year graduate student at the University of Michigan Department of Chemistry.
 The grant also provided a summer stipend to Kaarin Evens, who is currently continuing her work during the academic year.
 Moreover, Kaarin also benefits from exposure to the nature of scientific research early in her education, and her experience this past summer has reinforced her motivation to pursue a research career.
 The project has allowed Kaarin to gain in-depth lab experience in organic synthesis and characterization as well as electronic absorption characterization before she encounters these subjects in the classroom.